 Striped hyena are much smaller and don’t have the same ability to take down prey.
 Yet they do have an incredible capacity to find a meal.

-Striped hyenas have a high concentration of hydrochloric acid in their stomachs, as shown by a very low pH level (like other scavengers the pH level in their stomachs is less than two, compared with human stomachs that are closer to three).
+Striped hyenas have a high concentration of hydrochloric acid in their stomachs, as shown by a very low pH level.

-Their stomach is matched by a strong jaw and teeth.
-They will crushes skeletal remains into small pieces and crunch through the toughest skin and bone.
+Their stomachs are matched by a strong jaw and teeth.
+They will crush skeletal remains into small pieces and crunch through the toughest skin and bone.

 Why is scavenging always considered a bad thing?

 Striped hyenas clean the environment.
-They eat the flesh and filth that is left behind.
+They eat the flesh and filth that other animals leave behind.
 This accelerates decay and destroys nasty bacteria that could filter into the soil and water.

-Soft, dense, beautiful…it’s easy to see why the fur is so desirable.
-It would be a delight to stroke such a fur, except these are wild animals and they have an incredible defence (see number 18).
+Soft, dense, beautiful – it’s easy to see why the fur is so desirable.
+It would be a delight to stroke such fur, except these are wild animals and they have an incredible defense.

 They explore wide territories, including coming into contact with villages.
 But they don’t risk being seen.
 Typically these hyena will have returned to their den long before sunrise.

 Striped hyena eyesight is sharp